simo84b/GettingAndCleaningData/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

+The data elaborated using run_analysis.R have selected only the mean and standard deviation of the variables mentioned above, and have been grouped by activity and subject taking for each of the variables their average value.

 | Variable Name   |      Description      |  Values (if applicable) |
 |-----------------|:---------------------:|------------------------:|
 | activity_id        | unique id the activity performed | from 1 to 6 |